bengrunfeld/study-notes/cheesemaking/cheesemaking_tips.md

 #### Using Washing The Curds as an Emergency Measure

 You can wash the curds as an emergency measure to slow `pH` development or to increase the moisture content and mineral retention of the finished curd in almost any cheese.

+##### Brine Maintenance Tips

+1. Do you see salt at the bottom?
+If not add more slat (at `55F - 13C`).

+2. Does it smell nice or like strong cheese?
+If its too strong, its time to make some fresh

+3. Are there little chances of cheese floating on a white sludge at the bottom of the tank?
+If so, filter through a cheesecloth

+4. Have you added calcium chloride lately?
+If you use the brine frequently, you will need to refresh the calcium level periodically.

+5. How is the pH?
+If it is too low, you can make a partial new batch or add a bit of baking soda.
+If you haven't added calcium chloride lately, try that first, as it will have a slight buffering affect.

+6. How long has this brine been in use?
+If its over 6 months and still smells nice, consider putting it in a pot on the stove and pasteurizing it.
+If it doesn't smell so good, you should have caught that is question 2!! ;)